-1) Compile data about graduate student participation in NARST, communicate results to the Board of Directors and greater NARST community, and suggest recommendations to the Board of Directors related to the educational and professional development of graduate students in all areas of the organization.

-2) Plan, organize, and advertise Graduate Student Committee events.

-3) At each NARST Annual International Conference, facilitate programs that support the educational and professional development of graduate students; sponsor symposia highlighting the work of graduate students; and lead the graduate student forum.

-4) Recruit graduate student members and promote leadership development through participation in NARST committees and other leadership roles.
+- 1. Compile data about graduate student participation in NARST, communicate results to the Board of Directors and greater NARST community, and suggest recommendations to the Board of Directors related to the educational and professional development of graduate students in the organization. - 2.
+Plan, organize, and advertise Graduate Student Committee events. - 3.
+At each NARST Annual International Conference, facilitate programs that support the educational and professional development of graduate students; sponsor symposia highlighting the work of graduate students; and lead the graduate student forum. - 4.
+Recruit graduate student members and promote leadership development through participation in NARST committees and other leadership roles.

-Timeline: Most of the business of the Graduate Student Committee is conducted at the Annual International Conference, with follow-up by email and phone conversations.
+Timeline: The business of the Graduate Student Committee is conducted at the Annual International Conference and by video or phone meetings between conferences.